 It's crucial to thoroughly research clinics and verify surgeon credentials before making a decision.
 When performed by qualified professionals in accredited facilities, face bump removal in Mexico can be both safe and affordable for international patients.

 The best face bump removal clinics in Mexico are accredited by the CMCPER, upholding high clinical standards in cities like Puerto Vallarta and Playa del Carmen.
-According to Bookimed’s ranking, the top clinics are Holistic Bio Spa® and 4everyouthful Medical Studio.
+According to Bookimed’s ranking, the top clinics are PERFECT SKIN CANCÚN and Holistic Bio Spa®.
 They stand out for serving 5,000+ and 1,000+ patients annually, and Patient Choice in Rehabilitation recognition.
 When choosing a provider, look for CMCPER certification, patient volume, and relevant accreditations, with a balance of safety and results.
 Always consult a qualified dermatologist or plastic surgeon before making a decision.

 Day 1 - Arrival